valiafetisov/remote-door/readme.md

 __To program ESP8266 module:__
 1. Connect module to your serial adapter
 2. Add ESP support to Arduino IDE and [PubSubClient](https://github.com/knolleary/pubsubclient) library
-3. Open up [the program](ESP8266-code/ESP8266-code.ino) in Arduino IDE
+3. Copy [`configuration-example.h`](ESP8266-code/configuration-example.h) to `configuration.h` and fill all needed information about WIFI access point and mqtt server
-4. Build and upload
+4. Open up [the program](ESP8266-code/ESP8266-code.ino) in Arduino IDE

-## Description
+5. Build and upload

 ## Needed parts